m4gr3d/GDExtension-Android-Plugin-Template/README.md

 will be used for compilation by the plugin.

 ### Configuring the template
-After cloning your own copy to your local machine, configure the project as needed.
 Several `TODO` have been added to the project to help identify where changes are needed; here's an overview of the minimum set of modifications needed:
 * Update the name of the Android plugin.
 Note that the name should not contain any spaces:
   * Open [`settings.gradle.kts`](settings.gradle.kts) and update the value for `rootProject.name`